The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Royal Thai Embassy in New Delhi

-If you are in New Delhi, the Royal Thai Embassy says you should apply for the visa at the Thailand Visa Application Center, not at the embassy.
+If you are in New Delhi, the Royal Thai Embassy says you should apply for the visa at the e-visa service, not at the embassy.

 There are Royal Thai Embassies/Consulates in four metro cities in India, including: